coffee2code/disable-search/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `disable-search.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' admin menu in WordPress